 ROOF SUMP PANS

 Place sump pans over openings in roof decking and fusion welded to top surface of roof decking.
-Do not exceed spacing of welds of 300 millimeter
+Do not exceed spacing of welds of 300 millimeters

-12 inch with not less than one weld at each corner.
+12 inches with not less than one weld at each corner.
 Field cut opening in the bottom of each roof sump pan to receive the roof drain as part of the work of this section.

 CANT STRIPS FOR ROOF DECKS